 5.4.
-Methods for estimating emissions from Soils
+NFR 3D: Emissions from Soils

 NH3

 Ammonia emissions from soils derive from direct excretal returns by grazing animals (including outdoor pigs and poultry as well as cattle, sheep, goats, horses and deer), from manure applications to land and from synthetic fertiliser N applications to land.